Skip to main content

 The organisation and the minimum teaching standards for Early Childhood Education at national level are regulated by Royal Decree 95/2022, which for the first time regulates and establishes the educational nature of the first cycle from 0 to 3 years of age.

-Spanish legislation (article15.2 of Organic Law 2/2006 on Education [LOE], as amended by Organic Law 3/2020 [LOMLOE]) guarantees that every child over 3 years of age has the legal right to a place in an Early Childhood Education institution.
-The educational administrations must guarantee a sufficient number of places in public schools and enter into agreements with private schools, in the context of their educational programming.
+Spanish legislation (article 15.2 of Organic Law 2/2006 on Education [LOE], as amended by Organic Law 3/2020 [LOMLOE]) guarantees that every child over 3 years of age has the legal right to a place in an Early Childhood Education institution.
+The education administrations must guarantee a sufficient number of places in public schools and and enter into agreements with publicly funded private schools, in the context of their educational programme.
 Royal Decree 95/2022 (article 5) also establishes that the second cycle of Early Childhood Education is free of charge, as well as the extension of free education to the first cycle, prioritizing the access of students at risk of poverty and social exclusion as well as low schooling rates.

-Institutions may offer the first cycle of Early Childhood Education, the second cycle or both in schools with other educational stages or in unitary configurations for Early Childhood Education (nursery schools).
-In Spain, ECEC takes place mainly in schools; however, home-based ECEC provision is also an option.
-Home-based ECEC provision takes place at the home of the service provider (childminder).
-Home-based provision exists in two autonomous communities: the Community of Madrid and the Chartered Community of Navarre.
-It is directed to the first cycle (for children aged 0–2 years).
-Although it is not compulsory, the second cycle has become widespread throughout the country, so that, at present, practically 100% of children aged 3–5 years attend ECEC settings.
+Institutions may offer the first cycle of early childhood education, the second cycle or both in settings with other educational stages or in unitary configurations for early childhood education (nursery schools).
+In Spain, ECEC takes place mainly in schools; Although it is not compulsory, the second cycle has become widespread throughout the country, so that, at present, practically 100 % of children aged 3–5 years attend ECEC settings.